Glossary of business terminology - romain-vignes-53940-unsplash-banner

 The buying out of one company by another.

-Only taking visible trade into account (the import and export of physical goods) the trade balance shows a county’s trade position.
+Only taking visible trade into account (the import and export of physical goods) the trade balance shows the trade position of an economy.

-A logo, brand name or phrase legally registered by one company to represent them.
+A logo, brand name or phrase legally registered by one company.

 People, planet, profit.
 The bottom line was originally considered as just profit.
 In recent years, with the growth in popularity of corporate social responsibility, businesses are increasingly measuring project success not only in monetary terms, but also by examining their social and environmental performance.